MarketingClient Resources

 Most marketers miss this step, though researching your competitors can give you valuable insights.

-Remember: The competitors who are successful in influencer marketing already did much of your research.
+Remember: The competitors who are successful in influencer marketing have already done much of your research.
 They have already identified successful and unsuccessful practices.

 You can use all that.